 A well-built deck extends your living space and adds value to your home.
-Here's what you need to know about building a deck in New Zealand.
+Here is what you need to know about building a deck in New Zealand.

 Deck Costs in NZ